Adi-starkyy/Error-404/README.md

 - No blocking of web page content
 - Extension icon displaying number of detected dark patterns
 - Function to individually highlight each detected dark pattern
-- Supporting multiple languages (currently English and German available)
+- Supporting multiple languages (currently English available)

 ## How it works